Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Sweat won't smell bad until bacteria have had a chance to start metabolizing it, so on a day hike, what you are smelling is that person's characteristic "signature" odor.

-A garlic eater will have different odor than a curry eater.
+A garlic eater will have different odor than a curry eater than a meat eater.

 As long as you shower or bathe after a hike, the odor won't be much of a problem.